 Wildlife Health Australia (previously the Australian Wildlife Health Network) manages national wildlife disease surveillance data under the imprimatur of the AHC and the Primary Industries Standing Committee.
 The core business activity of WHA is collaboration with key stakeholders to coordinate wildlife health surveillance and collect information Australia-wide into a national information system, with emphasis on supporting Australia’s environment, biodiversity, animal and human health, trade and tourism.
 As part of this activity, WHA administers the national wildlife health information system (eWHIS), which is part of Australia’s National Animal Health Information System.
 WHA activities are driven by the increasing risk of emergency and emerging diseases with wildlife as part of their ecology.

 WHA has responsibility for national wildlife disease surveillance programs and must recognise and protect the interests of individual submitters of data, jurisdictions and the nation as a whole.
 WHA has successfully met this requirement and maintained national information in a secure environment for over 15 years.
-To ensure this, WHA has established and maintained good working relationships with: the Australian Government Department of Agriculture and Water Resources; AHC; Primary WHA Coordinators; Australian, state and territory government departments of agriculture, health and environment; veterinarians at zoo based wildlife hospitals, wildlife veterinary clinics, university clinics and pathology departments; university researchers; and other stakeholders who provide data to WHA.
+To ensure this, WHA has established and maintained good working relationships with: the Australian Government Department of Agriculture; AHC; Primary WHA Coordinators; Australian, state and territory government departments of agriculture, health and environment; veterinarians at zoo based wildlife hospitals, wildlife veterinary clinics, university clinics and pathology departments; university researchers; and other stakeholders who provide data to WHA.

 WHA’s data management is focused on protection of national, jurisdictional and individual interests, particularly where Australia's environment, biodiversity, animal and human health, trade and tourism may be impacted.
 The purpose of WHA data management is to improve information sharing between stakeholders whilst recognising the need for care in doing so.
 The business rules described in this document and processes put in place have served WHA well over the past 15 years in facilitating sharing of information, and the experience and corporate knowledge of WHA staff ensure that information is managed appropriately.